shakfu/chuck-max/DEVNOTES.md

 ### Issues

-- How to set default values?
+#### How to set default values?

+As a general rule, if the chuck code will not run in chuck, then it will not run in chuck-max.

+So global parameters should be initialized in the chuck script as normal and chuck-max will change the value of initialization on opening.
+It practice, this is a non-issue.

 ### From "Chunity: Integrated Audiovisual Programming in Unity":